AlieCat/AlieCat.github.io/about.md

 :---------------------------------|-----------------:
 **Application Developer**| **June 2016 - August 2016**

 Helped to develop a application that works with QRADAR called Attack Simulator that simulated what cyber attacks might look like and how to react.
-Worked with Python, Flask, and AngularJS to develope a flow chart display for the user that connected to the java back end.
+Worked with Python, Flask, and AngularJS to develop a flow chart display for the user that connected to the java back end.

 **IBM Global Business Systems** | **Baton Rouge, LA** :---------------------------------|-----------------: